Domingos Duarte

-Domingos de Sousa Coutinho Meneses Duarte (born 10 March 1995) is a Portuguese professional footballer who plays as a centre-back for La Liga club Getafe.
+Domingos de Sousa Coutinho Meneses Duarte (born 10 March 1995) is a Portuguese professional footballer who plays as a centre-back for Campeonato Brasileiro Série A club São Paulo.

-Formed at Sporting CP, where he was only a reserve, he played in the Primeira Liga on loan at Belenenses and Chaves.
-He made over 100 La Liga appearances for Granada and Getafe.
+Developed at Sporting CP, where he was only a reserve, he played in the Primeira Liga on loan at Belenenses and Chaves.
+He went on to make 188 La Liga appearances for Granada and Getafe, having signed with the former club in July 2019.

 Duarte made his full debut for Portugal in 2020.

 Club career

 Sporting CP

 Born in Cascais, Lisbon District, Duarte joined Sporting CP's youth academy at the age of 16.
 He spent two full seasons with their reserves in the Segunda Liga to kickstart his senior career, his first match in the competition occurring on 5 October 2014 when he played 90 minutes in the 2–1 home win against C.D.
 Trofense.

 Duarte served loan spells from 2016 to 2018, respectively at C.F.
 Os Belenenses and G.D.
 Chaves and with both clubs competing in the Primeira Liga.
-He made his league debut on 14 August 2016 while at the service of the former in a 2–0 away loss to Vitória de Setúbal, and scored his first goal on 1 October of the same year in a 3–1 defeat at precisely Chaves.
+He made his league debut on 14 August 2016 while at the service of the former in a 2–0 away loss to Vitória de Setúbal, and scored his first goal on 1 October of the same year in a 3–1 defeat at Chaves.

 On 3 August 2018, still owned by Sporting, Duarte signed with Deportivo de La Coruña with an option to buy.
 He scored in his very first appearance in the Spanish Segunda División, helping the visitors to earn a point at Albacete Balompié after the 1–1 draw.

 Granada

 On 14 July 2019, Duarte joined recently-promoted Granada CF on a four-year deal for a €3 million fee, with Sporting keeping 25% of future sale rights.
-He made his La Liga debut on 17 August, playing the entire 4–4 away draw against Villarreal CF, and scored his first goal on 5 October in a 4–2 loss at Real Madrid.
+He made his La Liga debut on 17 August, playing the entire 4–4 away draw against Villarreal CF, and scored his first goal on 5 October in a 4–2 loss away to Real Madrid.

 Duarte started in ten of his 11 appearances in the 2020–21 UEFA Europa League, as his team reached the quarter-finals.
 On 20 September 2021, he headed home in the first half of an eventual 1–1 away draw with FC Barcelona.

 Getafe

 On 11 July 2022, following Granada's relegation, Duarte remained in the Spanish top division after signing a four-year contract with Getafe CF. He made his debut on 15 August in a 3–0 home loss to Atlético Madrid in the first game of the season.

+Duarte scored his first goal on 1 November 2023, in a 12–0 away demolition of amateurs CF Tardienta in the first round of the Copa del Rey.
+His first in the league came on 6 April 2025, when he closed the 4–0 victory at Real Valladolid.

+São Paulo

+On 6 August 2026, Duarte joined Campeonato Brasileiro Série A club São Paulo FC on a two-year deal, as a free agent.